 This new headset sports an expansive software complement and a lot of promise, but is it any good?

-- At-home workers who need something comfortable with a mic that won’t struggle with conference calls.
+Gamers looking for something they can wear for long sessions playing games of all genres will like this headset a lot.
+It’s also good for at-home workers who need something comfortable with a mic that won’t struggle with conference calls.

 What is the Logitech G Pro X like to use?

+Right off the bat, the Logitech G Pro X feels great to use.
+This is a sturdily built gaming headset, with a metal frame and thick cushions on the headband and headphones.
 The headset strikes a great balance between comfort and tension.
-It clamped down just enough that I never worried about it moving, but not so hard that I was uncomfortable.
+It clamps down just enough that I never worry about it moving, but not so hard that it hurts.
 A big part of that has to do with the hinges connecting to the headphones themselves, which offer a lot of room for adjustment.

-Using the headset is pretty straightforward, which honestly surprised me a little bit.
+Using the headset is pretty straightforward, which honestly surprises me a bit.
 With all the attachments and cords, I was expecting something a little more complicated.
 However, it all boils down to this: There are in-line controls, which vary slightly depending on the cord, and everything else is handled in software.
 The braided cord is meant for use with a PC, and it features a volume dial and mic mute switch.
 The plastic cord is meant for use with smartphones and it has a single clickable button for pausing and playing music.

 Everything else about actually using the headset, like surround sound, mic settings, and a host of other options, is handled in Logitech’s recently relaunched G Hub app.

-Logitech G Hub does the normal gaming headset app stuff, like enable surround sound and let you change headphone EQ, but it goes further.
+Logitech G Hub does the normal gaming headset app stuff, like enabling surround sound and letting you change headphone EQ, but it goes further.
 On the headphone side, you can actually increase the volume of different surround sound sources, making different speakers in the virtual 7.1 setup louder than others.
 This means you can increase the volume of sound coming from behind you—in games like Fortnite that almost feels like cheating.

 However, the mic settings are where the real fun is.
 The Logitech G Pro X is the first gaming headset from Logitech to include support for Blue Vo!ce software, which lets you cycle between a number of mic balance presets, or make your own using options like noise reduction, an expander, limiter, compressor, de-esser, and high pass filter.
 In no uncertain terms, it represents the single biggest improvement to call quality on a gaming headset I’ve seen.

-Gaming with the Logitech G Pro X
+How to connect the Logitech G Pro X

 How does the Logitech G Pro X sound?

+The Logitech G Pro X microphone offers slightly below average output for a gaming microphone, with audible under-emphasis in the bass range and midrange.
 This means people with particularly deep voices might sound pretty distorted and a little quieter than people with higher voices when using the headset’s basic settings.
-The over-emphasis in the high range is actually a good thing, as it makes sounds that are important for speech to sound natural.
+The boost to upper-mids and high frequencies is actually a good thing, as it makes sounds that are important for speech easier to hear.